spree/spree/guides/content/developer/deployment/deployment-service.md

     need to be registered or resolvable it is purely used for naming purposes.

--   **IP Address** - It’s important to supply the correct IP address as it’s referenced in several locations within the configuration and supplying an invalid value will result in problems with the configuration.
+-   **IP Address** - It's important to supply the correct IP address as it's referenced in several locations within the configuration and supplying an invalid value will result in problems with the configuration.
 You can use internal / private addresses for your servers as the only requirement is that all servers can communicate